 The plant has up to 12 leaves per whorl, and it bears a small amount of small fruit.
-The fruit is oval, and the fruit, as well as the rest of the Coontail, is wildlife food for species such as ducks.
+The fruit is oval, and the fruit and the rest of the Coontail are wildlife food for species such as ducks.
 Furthermore, when the plant dies, the decomposition provides food for other species.
-However, it is not a plant that should be eaten by humans because it is poisonous if ingested.
+However, it is not a plant that humans should eat because it is poisonous if ingested.

 The Coontail is a perennial plant.
 It thrives in shallow water to as much as water that is 18 feet deep.

 The plant prefers fresh or somewhat brackish water, not saltwater.

 Although the plant has no roots, it's found at the bottom of water but can sometimes float freely.

 The Coontail creates fish habitat, improves water clarity, and provides food for species.
 It also provides cover for small fish from their predators.